bplmaps/lmec-main-site/content/research/archival-collections.md

 The John Roman papers consist of pictorial maps produced from 1984-2012 by John Roman (1950-), an American map illustrator, author, and college art professor.
 The collection comprises 54 items representing 30 pictorial map commissions of Roman’s illustration studio in Scituate, Massachusetts.
 It includes original hand-drawn ink illustrations colored with watercolor, either directly on the illustration or incorporated into the black and white map digitally; sketches; published maps; photos of installations; and magazines, booklets, posters and brochures in which the maps were published.
 Maps were commissioned for education, advertisements, and to illustrate articles, and depict nature trails, college campuses, tourist destinations, and cities. <a href="https://archives.bpl.org/repositories/2/resources/144" class="btn btn-primary-outline btn-xs"><i class="fas fa-passport me-2"></i> Go to finding aid</a>

 ### Robert Severy Collection

+This collection comprises over 600 surveys from mid-19th to mid-20th century for towns across Massachusetts, with a handful covering other New England towns.
+The most represented surveyors are Robert Bayard Bellamy (1879-1962) and Frederic Endicott (1839-1918).